Last reviewed 17 March 2021

 In March 2020, the UK Government announced sweeping fiscal measures to support businesses and employees during the Covid-19 pandemic.
 Employers who are experiencing a business downturn continue to be encouraged to consider these measures rather than making redundancies.
 The Coronavirus Job Retention Scheme (CJRS or “the Scheme”) enables UK employers to access financial support to continue paying part of the salary of those employees who would otherwise have been laid off during the Covid-19 crisis — this means made redundant or provided with no work and no pay.
 This works by placing staff on “furlough”, during which time that member of staff conducts no work for the company.

-The Scheme has been used significantly since its inception and has recently been extended to run until the end of March 2021.
-Originally, the scheme was set to end on 31 October, which had caused much concern amongst businesses over what options would be open for them following it ending.
+The Scheme has been used significantly since its inception and has recently been further extended to run until the end of September 2021.
+Originally, the scheme was set to end on 31 October 2020, but then extended to 31 March 2021, which had caused much concern amongst businesses over what options would be open for them following it ending.
 With this latest extension, it does mean that the previously planned Job Retention Bonus, which was set up to incentivise employers to keep previously furloughed staff on past this date, has been scrapped.
-The Job Support Scheme, which had been set to replace the furlough scheme from 1 November, has been indefinitely postponed.
+The Job Support Scheme, which had been set to replace the furlough scheme from 1 November 2020, has been indefinitely postponed.

 2. Lay-offs and short-time working